-Short-term bank loan as of December 31, 2014 and 2013 represented a short-term bank loan of approximately RMB5.0 million (approximately US\$0.82 million) borrowed by one of the Company's VIEs from a major financial institution in China to supplement its short-term working capital needs.
-The short-term loan as of December 31, 2013 matured on July 31, 2014 and was renewed on September 30, 2014, which will mature on September 29, 2015.
-The interest rate of the current short-term bank loan is a floating lending rate, which is 40% over the benchmark rate of the People's Bank of China (the "PBOC").
-As of December 31, 2014, the interest rate of the short-term loan was 8.4%.
+Short-term bank loan as of December 31, 2014 represented a short-term bank loan of RMB5.0 million (approximately US\$0.8 million) borrowed by one of the Company's VIEs from a major financial institution in China to supplement its short-term working capital needs, which matured on September 29, 2015.
+The Company repaid this loan in full at maturity with no future extension.